dicebear/dicebear/apps/docs/pages/guides/core-options/index.md

 When a style tags its variants, the `tags` option filters the variant pool to the traits you want, across every component at once.
-A tag is `category:value`, such as `mood:happy` or `hairLength:long`.
-Within one category the values combine with "or", different categories combine with "and", and a leading `!` excludes.
+A tag is `category:value`, such as `mood:positive` or `hairLength:long`.
+Within one category the values combine with "or", different categories combine with "and", and a leading `!` disallows.
 See [Filter variants with tags](/guides/filter-variants-with-tags/) for the full rules and the categories DiceBear's styles use.